-We were initially established as a diversified healthcare company that developed and commercialized innovative diagnostics, devices and therapeutics addressing unmet medical needs, which consisted of: precision metering of gas flow technology marketed as Serenz ® Allergy Relief, or Serenz; CoSense ® End-Tidal Carbon Monoxide (ETCO) Monitor, or CoSense, which measures ETCO and aids in the detection of excessive hemolysis, a condition in which red blood cells degrade rapidly and which can lead to adverse neurological outcomes; and, products that included temperature probes, scales, surgical tables, and patient surfaces.
+We initially established our operations as a diversified healthcare company that developed and commercialized innovative diagnostics, devices and therapeutics addressing unmet medical needs, which consisted of: precision metering of gas flow technology marketed as Serenz[®] Allergy Relief, or Serenz, and the CoSense[®] End-Tidal Carbon Monoxide Monitor, or CoSense, which measures End-Tidal Carbon Monoxide and aids in the detection of excessive hemolysis, a condition in which red blood cells degrade rapidly and which can lead to adverse neurological outcomes; and, products that included temperature probes, scales, surgical tables, and patient surfaces.

 On December 22, 2016, we entered into the Merger Agreement with Essentialis.
-Essentialis's efforts prior to the Merger were focused primarily on developing and testing product candidates that target the ATP-sensitive potassium channel, a metabolically regulated membrane protein whose modulation has the potential to impact a wide range of rare metabolic, cardiovascular, and CNS diseases.
+Essentialis's efforts prior to the Merger were focused primarily on developing and testing product candidates that target the ATP-sensitive potassium channel, a metabolically regulated membrane protein whose modulation has the potential to impact a wide range of rare metabolic, cardiovascular, and central nervous system diseases.
 Essentialis had tested DCCR as a treatment for PWS, a complex metabolic/neurobehavioral disorder.
 DCCR has orphan designation for the treatment of PWS in the U.S. as well as in the E.U.
 Consummation of the Merger was subject to various closing conditions, including our consummation of a financing of at least \$8.0 million at, or substantially contemporaneous with, the closing of the Merger, which occurred on March 7, 2017 and the receipt of stockholder approval of the Merger at a special meeting of our stockholders, which was held on March 6, 2017.

+Subsequent to the Merger with Essentialis described above, we determined to divest, sell or dispose of our business efforts focused on the development and commercialization of our Serenz and CoSense technologies.
 As a result, we now primarily focus on the development and commercialization of novel therapeutics for the treatment of rare diseases.
 Our current research and development efforts are primarily focused on advancing our lead candidate, DCCR tablets for the treatment of PWS, into late-stage clinical development.

-Subsequent to March 7, 2017, we explored opportunities, and made a decision to divest, sell or otherwise dispose of the CoSense, NFI and Serenz businesses.
-Accordingly, and pursuant to ASC 205-20-45-10, the assets and liabilities related to the discontinued activities of CoSense, NFI and Serenz businesses are presented separately in the balance sheet as held for sale items, and the related operations reported herein for the CoSense, NFI and Serenz activities are reported as discontinued operations in the statements of operations until the time that the assets were disposed of.
-Our remaining ownership in Capnia is recorded as an investment and initially measured at fair value.
+Accordingly, and pursuant to ASC 205-20-45-10, any assets and liabilities related to the discontinued activities of CoSense and Serenz were presented separately as held for sale items, and the related operations reported herein for the CoSense and Serenz activities are reported as discontinued operations in the statements of operations.